Robpol86/UnofficialDDNS/README.md

 records directly.

-When installed, UnofficialDDNS removes all existing A and CNAME records from the domain you specify (for example, homeserver.mydomain.com or mydomain.com if you'd like) and adds a new A record which the IP address of the computer running UnofficialDDNS.
-By default the service checks if your IP address changed every hour, and if it fails (no internet, etc) it retries in 15 minutes.
+When installed, UnofficialDDNS removes all existing A and CNAME records from the domain you specify (for example, homeserver.mydomain.com or mydomain.com if you'd like) and adds a new A record which is the IP address of the computer running UnofficialDDNS.
+By default the service checks if your IP address has changed every hour, and if it fails (no internet, etc) it retries in 15 minutes.

+Additional information is on the [project's wiki](https://github.com/Robpol86/UnofficialDDNS/wiki).

 Supported Registrars